HumanCellAtlas/metadata-schema/docs/contributing.md

 **What *isn't* in this document?**
 - Information about contributing **data** to the HCA.
 This information can be found on the HCA DCP website
-- Directions for committing changes to this repo, which is currently restricted to a core group of committers for this repo
+- Directions for committing changes to this repo, which is currently restricted to a core group of Committers
 - Description of what defines [major, minor, and patch changes](evolution.md#schema-versioning) to the metadata schema
 - Directions for [submitting pull requests](committers.md) for changes